TatjanaKutzner/CityGML-UtilityNetwork-ADE/Sample/Nanaimo_Water_Network/readme.txt

 This folder contains a Utility Network ADE sample dataset of a water pipe network in the city of Nanaimo, located on Vancouver Island in the province of British Columbia, Canada.

-The sample was created by Isaac Boates, a graduate student at the Geomatics program at Hochschule Karlsruhe and student researcher at the European Institute for Energy Research in Karlsruhe, Germany.
-It was made using Safe Software's "Feature Manipulation Engine" software, and was greatly supported by a workshop hosted by Dr. Tatjana Kutzner at the Technische Universität München (TUM), Germany.
+The sample was created by Isaac Boates while working as a researcher assistant (Hi-Wi ) at the European Institute For Energy Research  (EIFER) in Karlsruhe, Germany.
+His work has been supervised by Alexandru Nichersu (EIFER) and by Dr. Tatjana Kutzner  (from the Technische Universität München
+- TUM, Germany).
+It was made using Safe Software's "Feature Manipulation Engine" software.

 The Nanaimo water pipe data was altered and refined somewhat from its original source in Quantum GIS (QGIS) before being transformed in FME.